ChorniyIgor/Invoices/README.md

 # Invoice app

 My challenge was to build out this invoicing application and get it looking as close to the design as possible.
+This project is currently being developed.
+It is necessary to add improvements to the design so that the app can be used on the phones as well.
+I also planing to add a theme switcher.
+In addition, I plan to use the localstrot to save data.

 ## Table of contents